News From 2025:

 1. Gregg Rauscher 74***

-Round 7 of the 2022 SSRA N3OCS championship takes place at the 12 turn, 3.562 mile Daytona International Speedway Road Course.
-Matt Yeager has won the last 7 races at the Daytona Road Course and between him and Gregg Rauscher they have won the last 15 races at the track.
-Other likely contenders include brothers Chris and Jeff Primerano, who both have won on SSRA N3OCS road courses in the past, as has "Rocket" Randy Cowen who hopes to turn around his miserable season.
+Round 7 of the 2025 SSRA N3OCS championship takes place at the 12 turn, 3.562 mile Daytona International Speedway Road Course.
+Matt Yeager has won the last 8 races at the Daytona Road Course and between him and Gregg Rauscher they have won the last 16 races at the track.
+Other possible contenders include brothers Chris and Jeff Primerano, who both have won on SSRA N3OCS road courses in the past and "Rocket" Randy Cowen who won on the road course at Mexico City in 2009 and hopes to turn around his miserable season.
 Race settings have been posted on the SSRA website.
-Results from the Daytona RC are due this coming Sunday night, January 14th.
+Results from the Daytona RC are due this coming Sunday night, January 12th.
 Thanks to all the drivers that helped make the New Smyrna event a success and good luck at the Daytona RC.

 Gregg :-)